186shades/ECE228-Final-Project/README.md

 ## Description
 This is the repository for the ECE228 - Final Project by Team 24 (SP24).\
-It involves data classification with Mudestreda Multimodal Device State Recognition Dataset & Real Industrial Milling Device data containing Time Series and Spectral Images.
+It involves data classification with Mudestreda Multimodal Device State Recognition Dataset of Real Industrial Milling Device data containing Time Series and Image data.

 ## Installation